dgaydukov/cert-aws/files/sa.md

 For example status+date - DELIVERED#2020-05-05, and now you can filter by status and date.
 If you want to filter just by attribute without partitionKey.
 This is problem for dynamoDB, cause it designed in such way that you should narrow all queries to some partitionKey and then filter on sortKey.
 You create sparse key and use scan to search by single attribute without partitionKey.
-Data Partitioning
+Data Partitioning:
 * DynamoDB horizontally shards tables into one or more partitions across multiple servers.
-* Partition - allocation of storage for a table, backed by solid state drives (SSDs) and automatically replicated across multiple AZ.
+* Partition allocation of storage for a table, backed by solid state drives (SSDs) and automatically replicated across multiple AZ.
 * Partition management occurs automatically in the background by DynamoDb.
-* Hot partition - when one partition receive way more traffic than all other (support you write throughput is 4k, and you have 4 partitions.
+* Hot partition - when one partition receive way more traffic than all other (if write throughput is 4k, and you have 4 partitions.
 Each get 500 writes, but fourth get 2k.
-Although totally you have 4k, but because they are evenly distribute you got throttle on fourth partition).
+Although totally you have 4k, but because they are not evenly distribute you got throttle on fourth partition).
 * Adaptive Capacity - in case you got some hot partitions, DynamoDB try to rebalance your data, so it would be evenly stored across all partitions.
 Main reason to use NoSql against relation db is that you can scale horizontally.
 With relational db the scale is vertical (add more compute/memory to single node).
-If you try to scale horizontally relational db you have to use 2PC to support transaction atomicity.
-2PC (Two-phase commit protocol) - distributed algorithm that support atomic transaction between 2 nodes.
+If you try to scale horizontally relational db you have to use 2PC (2 phase commit protocol - distributed algorithm that support atomic transaction between 2 nodes) to support transaction atomicity.
-Simplified 2 phase commit is
+Simplified 2 phase commit is:
 * TC (transaction coordinator) sends commit requests to 2 nodes
 * both nodes decided can they execute commit or not and send results (yes/no) back to TC
 * if both answered yes, TC send request to execute commit As you guessed the problem is the more nodes you add the slower is communication to decide should they all run transaction.
 So the good solution is to use db that doesn't adhere to these guidelines (transactionless db or NoSql).
-There are 4 types of NoSql db
+There are 4 types of NoSql db:
 * key-value (DynamoDB)
-* document (DynamoDB)
+* document (DynamoDB/documentDB)
 * columnar (RedShift)
 * graph (Neptune)
 Since DynamoDb is multi-AZ by default there is no automatic backup (like rds have), but you can use on-demand backup/restore logic.
-DynamoDb just like s3 is not in vpc, so you can either
+DynamoDb just like s3 is not in vpc, so you can either:
 * access it from internet using some url
-* access it from private subnet using vpc gateway endpoint To work with db (create/query tables) you should use SDK/CLI or management console.
-Although dynamoDb is proprietary solution with closed source code there are 2 options for local development
+* access it from private subnet using vpc gateway endpoint Although dynamoDb is proprietary solution with closed source code there are 2 options for local dev (don't use them in production, cause it only for dev purposes, api is the same, but underlying design is different, they not suitable for prod highload):
 * download aws version for developers
 * use it from localstack
-But don't use it in production, cause it only for dev purposes, api is the same, but underlying design is different (not suitable for prod highload).
-DynamoDb Stream - stream that provide all modification (create/update/delete) operations.
-It's useful for
-* replicating
-* update elasticache (so your cache would be always updated to latest state of db)
-* in case your app need to know about all updates
 GSI (Global Secondary Index) - special read-only table created by dynamoDb to simplify search for indexed fields.
 Index speed up search but require more memory to store itself.
 You should configure separate read/write capacity for this.
 LSI (Local Secondary Index) - same partition as primary key, but different sort key.
-You can have it only one and it must be created when table is created, just like primary key.
+You can have one per table and create when table is created, just like primary key.
 It uses the same read/write capacity as table.
 Scanning - like `select * from` operation in RDS, just go over all records.
 DynamoDb just like s3 is eventual consistent, so if you update data and read it right away you can get old value (cause items are persisted on multiple machines, and depending from what machine you read you can get stale data).
 You can disable eventual consistency by setting `ConsistentRead: true`.
-In this case `getItem/query/scan` operations would always return correct value, but reads would take longer time. eventually consistent read takes half the capacity of a SCR (strongly consistent read).
+In this case `getItem/query/scan` operations would always return correct value, but reads would take longer time.
-To read data of size
+To read data of size:
-* less than 4KB - 1 SCR
+* less than 4KB - 1 SCR (strongly consistent read)
 * more than 4KB - 2 SCR
-Throughput is of 2 types
+* eventually consistent read takes half the capacity of a SCR Throughput is of 2 types:
 * read (`ReadCapacityUnits: 5`) - 5 SCR per second (if you have more then dynamoDb will throttle them, if you have too much they would be just rejected)
 * write (`WriteCapacityUnits: 5`) - 5 writes per second
 You can increase throughput as much as you want but decrease up to 9 times per day.
 It's the only db that grow/shrink based on load.
 DynamoDB Streams - captures a time-ordered sequence of item-level changes in a DynamoDB table and durably stores the information for up to 24 hours.
 AWS maintains separate endpoints for DynamoDB and DynamoDB Streams.
 Streams can be enabled or disabled for an Amazon DynamoDB table.
 Stream records are organized into groups, also referred to as shards.
 With streams you can
 * build transactional system (based on insert/update/delete records from one table do some operation in another)
 * log/audit/aggregate data
+* replicate data to another regions for query purpose using DynamoDB Cross-Region Replication Library Stream useful for:
+* replicating
+* update elasticache (so your cache would be always updated to latest state of db)
+* in case your app need to know about all updates
-* replicate data to another regions for query purpose using DynamoDB Cross-Region Replication Library DAX (DynamoDB Accelerator) - in-memory cache for dynamoDb, can expedite up to 10 times.
+DAX (DynamoDB Accelerator) - in-memory cache for dynamoDb, can expedite up to 10 times.
 The benefit is that you don't have to modify source code, you just enable cache and it works.
 Global Tables (cross-region replication) - multi-region/master db that automatically replicates across multiple regions.
-It is multiple replica tables (one per region) that DynamoDB treats as a single unit.
+It's multiple replica tables (one per region) that DynamoDB treats as a single unit.
 When app write data to replica table in one region, dynamoDb propagate changes to all regions, so if one region would be unavailable your app continue to work normally.
 Multi-master replication ensures that updates propagate to all regions and that data eventually consistent.
 AutoScaling - ability to change write/read throughput according to current load:
 * you can set write/read throughput, but it's hard to predict exact values in advance, moreover your load maybe changing
 * automatically applied to table/GSI created from console
 * you can create scaling policy with target utilization (percentage of consumed provisioned throughput at a point in time)
-* Application Auto Scaling  uses tracking policy to adjust write/read capacity So if you have write problems with db you should:
+* App Auto Scaling - uses tracking policy to adjust write/read capacity So if you have write problems with db you should:
 * RDS - add SQS queue in front of db to throttle write requests
 * dynamoDB - use auto scale to scale accordingly to load